Frank Hiscock: Political career

+U.S. House of Representatives

-He was elected as a representative to the Forty-fifth and to the four succeeding Congresses and served from March 4, 1877 to March 3, 1887.
+He was elected as a representative to the Forty-fifth and to the four succeeding Congresses and served from March 4, 1877, to March 3, 1887.
 He was chairman of the House Committee on Appropriations in the (Forty-seventh Congress).
 He was reelected in 1886 for the term starting March 4, 1887, but resigned in order to accept the U.S. Senate seat to which he had been elected in January, 1887.

+U.S. Senate

 Hiscock was elected to the United States Senate by the New York State Legislature, defeating incumbent Warner Miller and Levi P. Morton in the Republican caucus and Democrat Smith M. Weed in the vote of the full legislature.
-Hiscock served from March 4, 1887 to March 3, 1893, and was chairman of the Committee on Organization, Conduct, and Expenditures of Executive Departments (Fifty-first and Fifty-second Congresses).
+Hiscock served from March 4, 1887, to March 3, 1893, and was chairman of the Committee on Organization, Conduct, and Expenditures of Executive Departments (Fifty-first and Fifty-second Congresses).

 Hiscock was an unsuccessful candidate for reelection.
 After leaving the Senate, he resumed the practice of law in Syracuse.

 Death and burial

-He died in Syracuse on June 18, 1914 of apoplexy.
+He died in Syracuse on June 18, 1914, of apoplexy.
 He was interred in Oakwood Cemetery.